 Step 1.
 Gain Support

 Transitioning to an ‘as-a-service’ model will allow federal agencies to buy capabilities rather than invest in infrastructure.
-To gain support for an IDaaS migration effort within your agency, first think through the optional migration scenario, generate and share user stories and integrate them into a business case.
+To gain support for an IDaaS migration effort within your agency, first think through the optional migration scenario, generate and share user stories, and integrate them into a business case.
 Identity is a critical enabler to zero trust, so include how IDaaS supports your agency’s zero trust journey.

 This section provides a basic overview of IDaaS starting points and migration paths.
 Agencies may have complex and coupled architectures that will require a more in-depth analysis.
 An agency may encounter unique challenges when deciding on an IDaaS migration path based on its starting point.
-There are three typical starting points usually based on an agency’s size.
+There are three typical starting points that are usually based on an agency’s size.

 |Starting Point #1||Starting Point #2||Starting Point #3|